Texas extends CWS stay, knocks out Volunteers with 8-4 win - WTMJ

 Ardoin’s single into right center broke a 4-4 tie in Texas’ three-run fourth, and the Longhorns were up 8-4 when Kennedy scored on a wild pitch in the sixth.

-Sean Hunley (7-5), who relieved Tennessee starter Blade Tidwell in the fourth, took the loss after allowing three runs in two-thirds of an inning.

-Both teams argued balls and strikes from their dugouts, and Tennessee volunteer assistant Ross Kivett was ejected when Hunley walked Douglas Hodo III on four pitches in the bottom of the fourth.
+Both teams argued balls and strikes from their dugouts, and Tennessee volunteer assistant Ross Kivett was ejected when reliever Sean Hunley (7-5) walked Douglas Hodo III on four pitches in the bottom of the fourth.

 Kivett pounded his fist on the rail of the first-base dugout, causing the papers in his binder to go flying, and third-base umpire Mike Morris jogged in to throw out Kivett.